welchmea/partner_microservice/README.md

 RECEIVE DATA

-4. print(response.json(), can also use response.text
+4. print(response.json() OR response.text will also work.

 UML diagram: